Dynamics of Global Emission Permit Prices and Regional Social Cost of Carbon under Noncooperation: A Dynamic Regional Model of Climate and the Economy with an ETS

-We consider a global ETS, or a cap-and-trade system, in which each region is provided with an emission allowance and can trade emission permits with other regions.
-Regions with emissions exceeding the emission caps can purchase emission permits from other regions.
-Regions with emissions below their allowance can sell their emission permits to others.
-The emission cap constraint is represented by
+In a global ETS, or a cap-and-trade system, each region is provided with an emission allowance and can trade emission permits with other regions.
+The representative firm in each region that emits beyond its cap can purchase permits, while those emitting below their allowance can sell excess permits.
+Denoting the \emph{emissions net of abatement} (\emph{net emissions}) as $E_{i,t}=E_{i}^{\mathrm{Gross}}-E_{i,t}^{A}$, the emission cap constraint is represented by

-where $\overline{E}_{i,t}$ is the emission cap assigned to region $i$ at time $t$, and $E_{i,t}^{P}$ denotes the amount of emissions traded with other regions.
+where $\overline{E}_{i,t}$ is the \emph{emission cap}{} assigned to region $i$ at time $t$, and $E_{i,t}^{P}$ denotes the amount of \emph{emissions purchased}{} from other regions.
 Note that $E_{i,t}^{P}>0$ indicates that region $i$ is a net buyer of emission permits at time $t$, while $E_{i,t}^{P}<0$ implies region $i$ is a net seller of emission permits at time $t$.
-In a model that does not consider emission permit trade, we simply apply $E_{i,t}^{P}=0$ for all $i$ and $t$.
-The Paris Agreement establishes upper limits for emissions to ensure that the increase in global temperature remains well below 2°C above pre-industrial levels by the end of this century.
+In a model that does not consider emission permit trade, the emissions purchase is simply set at $E_{i,t}^{P}=0$ for all $i$ and $t$.